 Florida Department of Corrections Post Order #3 - Shift Supervisor states shift supervisors must conduct daily-unannounced rounds and security inspections of all inmate housing and activity areas.
-All security posts will be visited and these inspections documented daily on the DC6-207 Control Room Log, as well as the DC6-209 Housing Unit Log, or DC6-228 Inspection of Special Housing Record maintained in each area.
+All security posts will be visited and these inspections documented daily on the DC6-207 Control Room Log, as well as the DC6-209Housing Unit Log, or DC6-228 Inspection of Special Housing Record maintained in each area.
 The unannounced rounds shall be conducted on all shifts and staff shall not alert other staff members that a round is being conducted.

-During the on-site phase of the audit, the Auditor reviewed fifty-four housing logs and along with video footage of the supervisor unannounced rounds and verified the unannounced rounds are being conducted and documented in accordance to the facility Post Order and the PREA Standard.
-The sample of housing logs reviewed covered several days in various months, and were from every shift.
+During the on-site phase of the audit, the Auditor reviewed fifty-four housing logs for documentation of supervisor unannounced rounds and verified the unannounced rounds are being conducted and documented in accordance with the facility Post Order and the PREA Standard.
+The sample of housing logs reviewed covered several days in various months of the auditing period and were from all three shifts.
 In the samples reviewed, the Auditor did not find any consistent patterns or inadequacies.